Stormwater Management System

 Storm sewers are pipes that convey surface water runoff from rain and melting snow and discharges it to stormwater management ponds or natural bodies of water (ie. river). |

-Stormwater service connection |
+Stormwater Service Connection |

 A stormwater service connection connects a private property to the municipal stormwater system.
 Stormwater Service connections for individual residential properties are only allowed under special circumstances and must be approved by the County. |